How to Find a Memory Care Facility for Your Loved One

 Long Term Care Insurance

 Long term care insurance can pay partly or entirely for memory care and other long-term senior care.
 Having long-term care insurance gives patients more flexibility in choice of residence compared with using taxpayer funds.
 An insurance policy must be purchased years before the benefits are needed.
-Generally the best strategy is to buy long-term care insurance in your fifties because the rates will be lower compared with buying a policy later.
+Generally, a good strategy is to buy long-term care insurance in your fifties because the rates will be lower compared with buying a policy later.
 Adding a bit to your premium by opting for inflation protection can save you thousands in the long run; it's not uncommon for rates to increase by five percent or more per year.
 A long-term care policy will generally have restrictions about when residential care will be provided.
 Normally the requirements aren't difficult to meet in the case of patients with Alzheimer's and other dementia.
 A typical standard for coverage is that the individual needs help with at least two activities of daily living according to a doctor's analysis.
 A diagnosis specific to memory loss or cognition may not be required.

 Medicare offers very limited assistance to the typical senior in need of memory care.
 To qualify for Medicare coverage initially, a person needs to require a minimum of a three-night stay in a hospital.
 For that coverage to continue, they'll need to require intensive assistance but not custodial care (long-term care regardless of medical need).
 Medicare will pay for up to 100 days of medical care in such cases.
 If care in a psychiatric hospital is needed, the limit is extended to 190 days.
 Note that Medicare is almost exclusively for medical care.
 Medicare will not pay for personal care, for instance, unless it's part of hospice care in the last six months of life.
 Supplemental Medicare insurance, or Medigap, will typically pay 20 percent of the nursing home care bill not covered by Medicare.
 Often dementia patients meet the Medicare criteria for a short period of time but then move into the “custodial care” category.
 In such cases a new form of payment is generally required.
 When the individual cannot cover payment privately, families in some states are eligible for a Medicare-Medicaid partnership program called Program of All-Inclusive Care for the Elderly (PACE).
 PACE provides adult day care and in-home care.